barbazul/1kfa/mod_guide_gm.md

  * Believe an impossible claim
  * Get called out on your boasting

+Write the chosen phrase on a blank card (now called a "Fateful Moment card") and hand it to the player.
+Place two XP on each player's Fateful Moment card.
+It's not theirs to spend yet, though.
-Write the chosen phrase on a blank card and hand it to the player.
-Place two experience points on each player's Fateful Moment card.
-When their character first *takes a big risk* by the method or for the reason written on their card, the player takes the tokens.
+When their character first *takes a big risk* by the method or for the reason written on their card, the player takes the XP.

 Fateful Moments help players with less experience in role-playing games decide what to do.
 If they are very useful at your table, you can do the Fateful Moment procedure for players after they finish a period of downtime and head out again for adventure.

 ### 9. Choose Items and Weapons